 main drawbacks of this intersection are that the right turns from Loop

-1604 will now be controlled by a signal as will the entries to the
+1604 are now controlled by a signal as are the entries to the

 depending on traffic patterns and the point in the cycle motorists

 reach that signal.
 However, any delays caused by those additional